 The best way to avoid the temptation of going back?
 Take some time apart.
 Get used to living without them and start exploring this new direction.

 Last but not least, it’s so important that you keep yourself busy.
-I can tell you from personal experience, sitting at home alone will easily double the amount of times it takes to move on.
+I can tell you from personal experience, sitting at home alone will easily double the number of times it takes to move on.
 You might even be tempted to be friends with your ex just because you miss her.

 One way or another, you will move on and there’s no sense in dragging out the hurt.

 Exactly how you stay busy is completely irrelevant, honestly.
 Pick up a new hobby, hang out with friends, go join a nomadic tribe in Mongolia, it really doesn’t matter as long as you stop thinking about your ex for a while.

 There’s an entire world out there for you to explore.
 There’s no excuse for you to sit alone on the couch dwelling on the negative.